Msameim181/Weather-Station-Arduino/README.md

  - And test it.

 ### Soft Ware and code
-Use Arduino IDE, open the code file. first Compile it, then Upload it to your board.
+Use Arduino IDE, open the code file.
+First Compile it, then Upload it to your board.

 # Code Explanation
+A full list of Functions are available in [here]().

 # Resource
 You can try your self by testing other project.